ApologosPM/ApologosPM/README.md

 # :briefcase: Welcome to my portfolio

-I am a developer in the making, specialized in using AI technologies for finding solutions, and follow the project from A to Z.
+I am a developer in the making, specialized in using AI technologies for finding solutions, and follow the project from A to Z. I use the term 'full-stack' to make the parallel with the well known web developpment paradigm.
+The idea, at the end, is to have the general knowledge to:

+* Set up and manage a database
+* Differentiate AI technologies and solutions
+* Know when to implement APIs vs when to create new AI models
+* Train an AI model
+* Create API services
+* Develop the front end of a web app to showcase the funcionalities of the AI service
+* Manage through a ML-OPs paradigm the created app/services

 Hi!
 I'm [Your Name], a passionate [Your Profession] with a knack for [Your Specialization].
 I love creating innovative solutions and contributing to open-source projects.